ZafranShah/SwinT-fairSIM-and-knowledge-transfer/README.md

 direct transfer and fine-tuning.
 In the last step, we demonstrate that the fine-tuning approach is more advantageous than the conventional training of CNN-based denoising methods to avoid computational overhead.

+The SIM microscopy datasets which were used during this work can be downloaded through this link: [Link will be uploaded soon]